WonJayne/ivt-line-planning-app/README.md

 ## Conclusion

 These exercises are crafted to provide a comprehensive, hands-on experience with public transport optimization, covering everything from setup and execution of line planning problems to in-depth data analysis and visualization.
 By following the above instructions and engaging actively with the exercises, you will deepen your understanding of transport planning challenges and solutions.

+This project is part of the **Institute for Transport Planning and Systems (IVT) at ETH Zurich** and is used in educational settings for students to gain hands-on experience in public transport optimization.